ntpimlott/OCR-Invoice-Automation/README.md

 2. Install dependencies:
     - Run "npm install" inside of the /client folder
     - Run "npm install" inside of the /server folder
-3. Configure environment variables
-4. Start services
+3. Start services
     - Run "npm run build" then "npm run preview" inside of the /client folder or alternatively "npm run dev" for development environment
     - Run "npm start" inside of /server folder
-5. Optionally: environment variables for ports can be changed.
+4. Optionally: environment variables for ports can be changed.
     - Inside of client folder .env, "VITE_PORT=????" for React, "VITE_EXPRESS_PORT=????" for Express Server otherwise the default port for client is 5173.
     - Inside of server folder .env, "EXPRESS_PORT=????" otherwise the default port for server is 3000.
     - NOTE: If server EXPRESS_PORT is changed, then client EXPRESS_PORT must be changed.